 Leave a Lasting Legacy for Future Generations

-Legacy giving to the Ventura Land Trust is the perfect way to protect the wilderness and wildlife in Ventura for future generations!
-Individuals have used many different methods to designate the Ventura Land Trust in their estate planning; what they share is a commitment to support continued preservation and protection of the open space in Ventura and the surrounding region.
+Legacy giving makes it possible for Ventura Land Trust to protect the wilderness and wildlife in the Ventura region for future generations.
+Individuals use many different methods to designate Ventura Land Trust in their estate planning; what they share is a commitment to support continued preservation and protection of the open space in Ventura County.

-Charitable giving is not only for the wealthy!
+Charitable giving is not only for the wealthy.
 Gifts large and small are important.
-Inspire and influence others by letting us know about your planned gift today.
+Complete a Commitment of Planned Giving form to share you legacy gift with Ventura Land Trust today.

 “There are so many wonderful things about living in Ventura – the unspoiled hillsides, beautiful beaches and strong sense of community.
 When our kids were growing up, our family shared many adventures exploring the wild lands surrounding our town.
 We have named the Ventura Land Trust in our trust so that future generations can experience the same joy that our children had while exploring nature.” - The Abing Family

-A tax-deductible gift of whole or universal life insurance can be made by naming the Ventura Land Trust as owner and beneficiary of your insurance policy.
+Name Ventura Land Trust as an owner and beneficiary of your insurance policy.
 You can purchase a new policy or donate a policy that you currently own but no longer need.

-Retirement funds paid to your children at your passing may be subject to income and estate taxes, but are tax-free to the Ventura Land Trust.
-Funds left to children may be subject to income and estate tax of 70% or more.
-You can avoid both income and estate tax on the remainder left in your retirement plan if you make the Ventura Land Trust the beneficiary.
+Retirement funds paid to your heirs at your passing may be subject to income and estate taxes, but are tax-free to Ventura Land Trust.

 Charitable Gift Annuities

-You can guarantee a fixed income for your life (and your spouse's life) simply by transferring cash or appreciated securities in exchange for a charitable gift annuity.
-A gift annuity offers two benefits: an immediate and substantial income tax deduction and income for life.
+You can guarantee a fixed income for your life (and your spouse's life) by transferring cash or appreciated securities in exchange for a charitable gift annuity.
+A gift annuity offers an immediate income tax deduction and income for life.

 Charitable Remainder Trusts

-You can fund a charitable remainder trust with cash or property and receive income from the assets for your lifetime, while qualifying for a charitable deduction, and reduce potential capital gains and estate taxes.
-Upon your death and/or that of a loved one, the trust assets will be distributed outright to the Ventura Land Trust.
+Fund a charitable remainder trust with cash or property and receive income from the assets for your lifetime, qualify for a charitable deduction, and reduce potential capital gains and estate taxes.
+Upon your death and/or that of a loved one, trust assets will be distributed to Ventura Land Trust.

 Charitable Lead Trust

-You can transfer assets to a trust that makes payments to the Ventura Land Trust for a specified number of years, after which time the assets are transferred to your heirs, with little or no estate and gift taxes.
-This arrangement can make good sense for anyone in the top estate and gift tax brackets.
+Transfer assets to a trust that makes payments to Ventura Land Trust for a specified number of years, after which time the assets are transferred to your heirs with little or no estate and gift taxes.

 Gifts of Stock